OUR LOCATION:

 Stratford-Upon-Avon, CV37 0EP

-Four Ashes Garage was bought by John Trevor (Jack) Moss with his partner, Dennis Cooper, in 1954, the garage was a typical pre war garage / wooden building on Four Ashes Road, Dorridge, Solihull. (it was recently occupied by Porsche Solihull who have now moved to Shirley, it's now an Alfa Romeo dealer, now closed)
+Four Ashes Garage was bought by John Trevor (Jack) Moss, who previously ran Furnace End Garage at Furnace End, Warwickshire in the late 1940s & early 1950s, with his partner, Dennis Cooper, in 1954, the garage was a typical pre war garage / wooden building on Four Ashes Road, Dorridge, Solihull. (it was recently occupied by Johnsons Alfa Romeo Solihull who have now moved to Shirley, it's now an Kia dealer)

 Some of Jack 's notable colleagues at Wolseley Motors were Ken Miles of GT40 fame & Hubert Pathey who drove the Prototype DB4 GT at Le Mans 1959 & became the Swiss Importer & Agent for Aston Martin's (alongside other British high class marques) up until John Wyer left for Ford in 1963.